Supported Data Types

 Generic type support

-Mitzu generally supports all type categories except "Exotic types" for all data warehouse or data lake types.
+Mitzu generally supports all type categories except "Exotic types" across all data warehouse and data lake types.

-Exotic types support is not added as every data warehouse have different set of exotic types.
+Exotic types support is not included, as every data warehouse has a different set of exotic types.

 Type recommendations per use-case

-In this section, we are describing our recommended types per use case.
+In this section, we describe our recommended types for each use case.

 Data type for user ids

-Generally, the data communities have agreed to use UUID4 (or later versions once released) or CUIDs to identify users in data.
+Generally, the data community has agreed to use UUID4 (or later versions once released) or CUIDs to identify users in data.
 For simplicity, we recommend using UUID4s.
 Except for a single character in the middle, these are strings of random characters.

 ✅ The recommended type category for user ids is text.